 The Program for International Student Assessment (PISA) is an international assessment that measures 15-year-old students' reading, mathematics, and science literacy every three years.
-First conducted in 2000, the major domain of study rotates between mathematics, science, and reading in each cycle.
+First conducted in 2000, the major domain of study rotates between reading, mathematics, and science in each cycle.
 PISA also includes measures of general or cross-curricular competencies, such as collaborative problem solving.
 By design, PISA emphasizes functional skills that students have acquired as they near the end of compulsory schooling.
 PISA is coordinated by the Organization for Economic Cooperation and Development (OECD), an intergovernmental organization of industrialized countries, and is conducted in the United States by NCES.
 Data collection for the most recent assessment was completed in Fall 2015.

-PISA 2015 will assess students' mathematics, reading, and science literacy in more than 70 countries and educational jurisdictions.
-Science is the major subject area in 2015, as it was in 2006.
-PISA 2015 will also include a collaborative problem solving assessment and an optional financial literacy assessment.
+PISA 2015 assessed students' science, reading, and mathematics literacy in more than 70 countries and education systems.
+Science was the focal subject of the 2015 data collection, as it was in 2006.
+PISA 2015 also included optional assessments of collaborative problem solving and financial literacy.
 U.S. 15-year-old students participated in both these optional assessments.
 Data from the core 2015 assessment and both the financial literacy and collaborative problem solving assessments are now available.

-The most recent PISA results are from 2012 and are available here.
-The PISA 2012 financial literacy results were released in July 2014 and are available here.
+The most recent PISA results are from 2015 and are available here.
 More information about PISA and resources, including the OECD's PISA reports, PISA assessment frameworks, and international data files, are available at the OECD's website.

 News and Highlights